pkjana/ansible-tutorial/README.md

 To testing the web page call the web server ip address from browser or use curl command in CLI.\
 $ curl 192.168.100.9

+# Managing Services

+There are lots of services manage by Ansible.
+Here three services are covered in the managing_services.yaml playbook regarding webserver start, restart, config change.

+Check the status of the httpd server\
+$ sudo systemctl status httpd

+If it is in running state then stop it and verify it in web browser.\
+$ sudo systemctl stop httpd

+Check the status again of the httpd server.
+It should be in inactive state and service may be desabled.
+If the service is desabled while server rebootted then server will not be start automatically. \
+$ sudo systemctl status httpd